openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

       * which sets production-inappropriate defaults;

-    * it sets more defaults, some of the edX.org-specific;
+    * it sets more defaults, some of them edX.org-specific;

     * it loads ``/openedx/config/lms.yml``...